 Make sure your images are high-resolution.
 It’s a battle between the visual appearance of a photo, especially with today’s high-res screens, and the loading speed of your site, but a blurry or pixelated image is worse than not providing an image at all.
-Make sure your images are properly sized for thumbnails, headers, and anywhere else they appear, and don’t stretch or compress them from their original aspect ratio.
+Make sure your images are properly sized for thumbnails, headers, and anywhere else they appear.
+Don’t stretch or compress them from their original aspect ratio.

 Videos are getting more and more popular on sites, especially as browsing speeds increase and load times go down.
 Video is a great way to convey emotion and really give your visitors a feel for your product or service in a way that text or even imagery can’t — as long as you use it correctly.

-Audio on your video should be off by default with the option to turn it on.
-Exceptions can be made for videos that live on their own pages such that anyone who clicks on that link is expecting a video, but in any other case, start your videos in mute.
+The audio on your video should be off by default with the option to turn it on.
+Exceptions can be made for videos that live on their own pages such that anyone who clicks on that link is expecting a video In any other case, start your videos muted.
 No one likes suddenly blaring music on a crowded bus or in a quiet office, and they might be annoyed enough to just turn the video off and abandon the page entirely.